falcosecurity/falcosidekick/README.md

   # suffix: "daily" # date suffix for index rotation : daily (default), monthly, annually, none
   # mutualtls: false # if true, checkcert flag will be ignored (server cert will always be checked)
   # checkcert: true # check if ssl certificate of the output is valid (default: true)
+  # username: "" # use this username to perform HTTP Basic Auth to the Elasticsearch server.
+Do not perform auth if this parameter is empty.
+  # password: "" # use this password to perform HTTP Basic Auth to the Elasticsearch server.
+Do not perform auth if this parameter is empty.

 influxdb:
   # hostport: "" # http://{domain or ip}:{port}, if not empty, Influxdb output is enabled